-Please note that these charges will be debited to parents' accounts early in Term 1 as there are costs associated with running each of these programs.
-This charge is only an estimate.
-Once we receive our government funding later in the year, we will then compare this to our estimate and charge or credit families the difference.
+There are additional to regular school fees required to complete a VET Course.
+Please note that these charges will be debited to parents' accounts early in Term 1 as there are costs associated with running each of these programs, as the course and content ate provided by an external Registered Training Organisation.
+These charges are an estimate as it is possible that the Government may provide funding.
+If we receive Government funding later in the year, we will then compare this to our estimated course fees and charge or credit families the difference.
 Please budget for this charge if your child is thinking about completing a VET subject.
 No refund of VET fees paid can occur if a student withdraws from VET post census date (usually 4 weeks after commencing a VET course).
 Refund of costs such as the purchasing of textbooks associated with the VET course will not be applied.